hisnameisjoseph/josepho-intern-repo/milestones/m4/clean_code.md

   displayUsers(formatted);
 }
 ```
-This refactored code breaks down the original nested fucntion into smaller, single-purpose functions with top-level summaries, making it much clearer and easier to maintain:
+This refactored code breaks down the original nested function into smaller, single-purpose functions with top-level summaries, making it much clearer and easier to maintain:
 - `normalizeName`: Cleans up and capitalises a user's name.
 - `sortUsersByName`: Sorts users by name in a case-insensitive way.
 - `formatUsers`: Applies name normalisation to each user.